Napa Tourism Improvement District

-The remaining two percent TID assessment is then dispersed to two different organizations; a) the City's "Local Governing Committee TID," who receives 26%, and b) - "Visit Napa Valley," who receives 74% of this amount.
+The two percent TID revenue is then dispersed to two different organizations; a) the City's "Local Governing Committee," who receives 26%, and b) - "Visit Napa Valley," who receives 74% of the assessment amount.

 Visit Napa Valley is the official tourism marketing organization for The Napa Valley, while the Napa TID Local Governing Committee focuses their marketing efforts strictly on the City of Napa and Downtown Napa.

 The Napa TID's Local Governing Committee oversees Napa's share of the TID funding.
 Their mission is to promote the lodging properties and partners in hospitality and support local activities and products that promote, support and enhance locally based tourism and hospitality efforts.

 For more information on the City of Napa Tourism, please visit www.DoNapa.com.